Pro-Cathedral of the Most Holy Name of Jesus

-The Co-Cathedral of the Most Holy Name of Jesus, also known as the Holy Name of Jesus Co-Cathedral, is the co-cathedral, or technical cathedra of the Latin Patriarchate of Jerusalem.
+The Pro-Cathedral of the Most Holy Name of Jesus, also known as the Holy Name of Jesus Pro-Cathedral, is the pro-cathedral, or technical cathedra of the Latin Patriarchate of Jerusalem.
 It is located in the Christian Quarter of the Old City of Jerusalem, about halfway between the New Gate and the Jaffa Gate, within the Old City walls.

 History

 In 1847 the Ottoman Empire allowed the hierarchy of the Catholic Church to build a new cathedral in Palestine.
 The Co-Cathedral, completed in 1872, is part of the building complex of the Latin Patriarchate, effectively the bishop's church.
 For historical reasons, however, the Catholic Church has the Church of the Holy Sepulchre officially being the cathedral.

-During the construction of the Co-Cathedral, seat of the Latin Patriarch, its builders came upon remains of the solid masonry belonging to Jerusalem's old wall.
+During the construction of the Pro-Cathedral, seat of the Latin Patriarch, its builders came upon remains of the solid masonry belonging to Jerusalem's old wall.